← Second Opinion Service

 Wedge resections vs 14% national — more anatomical, lung-sparing operations

-Dr Okiror holds the highest surgical fellowship qualifications in cardiothoracic surgery from both the Royal College of Surgeons of England and the Royal College of Surgeons of Edinburgh.
-He leads the RCSEd Cardiothoracic Surgery Robotics Advisory Panel and examines candidates for both the UK and European surgical boards.
+Dr Okiror holds the highest cardiothoracic surgical fellowships of both the Royal College of Surgeons of England and the Royal College of Surgeons of Edinburgh.
+He sits on the RCSEd Surgical Specialty Board in Cardiothoracic Surgery, which nominated him as its representative to the College’s Robotic Surgery Taskforce, and he examines candidates for the UK and European boards in cardiothoracic surgery.

 If your second opinion confirms surgery is the right step, you do not have to join a waiting list.
 London Bridge Hospital was the first private provider in Europe to offer ION robotic bronchoscopy in routine clinical practice.
 The complete pathway — from consultation to operation — can be completed in days.
 Lung nodule precision pathway →